heroku/kafka-packaging-scripts/README.md

 Now we will prepare the deployment, which notably includes creating staging S3 buckets.
-The contents of these staging buckets, once tested and verified, will eventually be promoted to corresponding production S3 buckets (this promotion step is covered and documented elsewhere).
+The contents of these staging buckets, once tested and verified, will eventually be promoted to corresponding production S3 buckets (this promotion step is covered and documented elsewhere; cf. our wiki page on "Packaging and deploying a CP release").

 ```shell
 # Deployment preparation consists of three important tasks: